Aoibhinn/Rewrk_MS4/README.md

 The project was built on the I think before I blog, that was part of the project content.
 The apps are described as follows:

-* Case Studies/Posts (part of the original I think before I blog): This app contains functionality regarding the sites case studies.
+* Case Studies/Posts (part of the original I think before I blog): This app contains functionality regarding the site's case studies.
-* Services/Service (part of the original I think before I blog): This app contains functionality regarding the sites services.
+* Services/Service (part of the original I think before I blog): This app contains functionality regarding the services of the site.
 * External Booking Form (New app): This app contains functionality enabling unauthenticated users to register interest in a service.
 * My Bookings (New App): This app contains functionality enabling users to book,edit,delete and view bookings at an authenticated user.